FRANK BARRATT DANIELS 1892-1916

 Age 8 living with widowed mother Alice (née Barratt, who had been born in Radcliffe on Trent), and brother Frederick John 17 at Thraves Yard, Radcliffe on Trent.

 Age 18 living at Ashfield, The Harlequin, Radcliffe on Trent with mother Alice, stepfather Charles William Johnson, a jobbing gardener and nurseryman, brother Frederick John 27, a grocery assistant, and sisters Annie Elizabeth 25, a dressmaker, and Alice Mary 22, a blouse machinist.
-He is employed as a printer’s apprentice at Wrights, Radcliffe on Trent.
+He was employed as a printer’s apprentice at Wrights, Radcliffe on Trent.

 Rank: Lance Corporal